Toontown Follies (Flute, Vibraphone, and Piano)

 Nothing wrong with that, of course, but I can see now that things perhaps started to unravel a bit when I decided I would help my

-son's character along — toons become more powerful by defeating lots of cogs — by periodically playing when my son was at school.
+son's toon along — toons become more powerful by defeating lots of cogs — by periodically playing when my son was at school.
 "Aha!" you say, reading this now;

 "That was a BIG mistake!"
-And so it was, gentle reader; and so it was.
+And so it was, gentle reader.

 One thing led to another, and there I was, helping my son's toon character ("Crazy Buster Wackyclunk") in my son's absence one day,

-when lo and/or behold, I detected that the phone was ringing in that persistent way that is so characteristic of those devices, so I had to answer it.
-"Hello," said
+when lo and/or behold, I detected that the phone was ringing in that persistent way that is so characteristic of those devices, so I felt compelled to answer it.

 my friend, Karin Aurell, "how's that piece you promised me coming along?"